Mumbai Central–Jaipur Superfast Express: Overview

-It operates as train number 12955 in the down direction from Mumbai Central to Jaipur Junction and in Up direction as train number 12956 between Jaipur Junction and Mumbai Central.
-It covers a distance of 1162 kilometres in 16 hrs 55 mins with an average speed of 70 km/h (with halts) in the down direction.
-In the up direction, the journey is completed in 16 hrs 55 mins at an average speed of 70 km/h (with halts).
-The train runs at maximum speed of 130 km/h.
+It operates as train number 12955 in the northbound direction from Mumbai Central to Jaipur Junction and in the southbound direction as train number 12956 between Jaipur Junction and Mumbai Central.
+It covers a distance of 1162 km in 16 hours and 55 minutes with an average speed of 70 km/h (with halts) in the both directions, with a maximum speed of 130 km/h.
 The train is equipped with Bio toilets.
 A scheme of meal coupons was first experimented on this train.

 Important halts

 The train halts at important stations such as Borivali, Surat, Vadodara, Ratlam, Kota, Sawai Madhopur and Durgapura in the down and up directions.

 Schedule

-It leaves Mumbai Central at 19:05 hrs and arrives at Jaipur on the next day at 12.00 hrs.
+It leaves Mumbai Central at 19:05, and arrives at Jaipur the next day at 12:00.